View some of our 2023-24 ISA season best ISA platform sellers.

 A Flexi-ISA allows you to withdraw and then contribute the same funds to your ISA account in the same tax year without it being deducted from your annual allowance.

-For example, if you contribute £20,000 in May but need to withdraw £15,000 in August, you are allowed to put that £15,000 back later in the tax year without affecting your allowance.
-With a standard ISA, this would not be possible as you would have contributed a total of £35,000 to your Stock and Shares ISA in one tax year.
+For example, if you contribute £20,000 in May but need to withdraw £15,000 in August, you can put that £15,000 back later in the tax year without affecting your allowance.
+With a standard ISA, this would not be possible as you would have contributed £35,000 to your Stock and Shares ISA in one tax year.

 You can check with your ISA provider if your account is a Flexi-ISA.